AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 retired as the jitted code ran.
 Inlines were measured in isolation, one by one, and the difference in instructions retired was attributed to the inline.
 This data along with observations formed the data set that feed the speed model.
-Unfortunately, this data has proven to be difficult to model accurately.
+Unfortunately, this performance data has proven to be difficult to model accurately.

 ## Constraints and Assumptions